 How to Fix Aggression

-This approach can definitely work in a small subset of dogs, just like giving a speech in front of an auditorium may cure some people of their speech fears.
-This method can especially work in those cases of dog aggression or fear that really are not that difficult—ones that even though they may bark ballistically or even bite, would do well if you just got them out in public a lot with really very little training other than making sure that they are somewhat controlled instead of pacing and lunging and barking.
+This approach can definitely work in a small subset of dogs, just like giving a speech in front of an auditorium may cure some people of their speech fears, this method can especially work in those situations where dog aggression or fear are not too difficult.
+Situations where even though they may bark aggressively or even bite, if you got them out in public a lot with little training other than making sure that they are somewhat controlled, instead of pacing and lunging and barking.

 Putting Yourself in the Animal’s Place Reveals the Pitfalls of Flooding